Skip to main content

 Skewer you pal!!

 Try Rojak!
 Cheap and delicious.
 The perfect dish for sharing.
-Pick your skewers (each costs 1 – 3 MYR) mostly a selection of fish, chicken, with tofu and egg also, and the guys will chop it all up, top it with cucumber and onion salad and drowned it in peanut curry sauce.
+Pick your skewers (each costs 1 – 3 MYR) mostly a selection of fish, chicken, with tofu and egg, and the guys will chop it all up, top it with cucumber and onion salad and drown it in peanut curry sauce.
 You’ll see all the locals eating it.

 Until then… Happy Travels TUG x